maciejmikosik/quackery/main/doc/tutorial.md

  - `org.quackery.report.AssumeException` is translated to `org.junit.AssumptionViolatedExcetpion`
  - any other `Throwable` passes through

 If test throws non-quackery exception (like `AssertionError` thrown by `org.junit.Assert`), then this exception passes through quackery and reaches junit's runner.
 Thus, if you use junit's assertions in combination with junit's runner, then you are fine.
 Otherwise, you are responsible to make sure your runner and assertions library are compatible.

-`QuackeryRunner`, while adding possibility to run tests annotated with `@Quackery`, keeps all features provided by default junit4 runner.
+`QuackeryRunner` adds possibility to run tests annotated with `@Quackery`.
+It also keeps features provided by default junit4 runner.
-This mean that if you already have junit class with tests.
+This means that if you already have junit class with tests.

     public class ArrayListTest {
       @Test